misterbyrne/slack/README.md

   so running / building on Linux and even OSX would be possible.
   The compressing / boxing steps would be redundant for those platforms though ...in fact the whole thing is redundant for Mac cos the official slack app is great
+- I didn't add node-webkit to package.json as a dev dependency because it's large and it makes more sense to install it globally